corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 Wish that your empire's Ruler jobs were a little bit more varied than just endless Politicians?
 Then this mod is for you!

-Similar to how the Merchant Guilds, Exalted Priesthood, Aristocratic Elite, and Technocracy civics swap some Politician jobs out for their relevant jobs, capital buildings for regular, **non-**MegaCorp empires will now _also_ swap out some Politician jobs based on the planet's colony designation:
+Similar to how the Merchant Guilds, Exalted Priesthood, Aristocratic Elite, and Technocracy civics swap some Politician jobs out for their relevant jobs, capital buildings for regular, **non\-**MegaCorp empires will now _also_ swap out some Politician jobs based on the planet's colony designation:

 * Trade-related colonies will swap for Merchants
 * Unity-related colonies will swap for High Priests (spiritualist empires) or Nobles (Aristocratic Elite, imperial authorities, or the Galactic Emperor)